sign-language-processing/sign-language-processing.github.io/src/index.md

 ---

-#### Video-to-Text
+#### Video-to-Text {-}
-Video-to-text---also known as sign language translation---is the task of translating a raw video to spoken language text.
+Video-to-text, also known as sign language translation, is the task of translating a raw video to spoken language text.

 @camgoz2020sign proposed a single architecture to perform this task that can use both the sign language gloss and the spoken language text in joint supervision.